Changissnz/internet_insecurity_of_today/README.md

   "elites".
 This implication is debatable but should be assumed to be the expectations from conservative ruling classes, especially those that proudly speak of the merits of authoritarian excess.
+- Internet Socialism vs National Assets & Private Wealth Accumulation.
+    - Pope Francis' seemingly benevolent political rhetoric, for example, is an acknowledgment of the consistent failures in trying to balance merit systems with conceptualizations of equality and also, the fiat collective looting under "equity" appeals.
+Merit systems become depressed through institutional mass acceptance.
+Some are skeptical of universally appealling rhetoric, and some further confirm their biases by what transpired to them, right there in the hometown or nation, under the loose principles encouraged by the "universal".
+    - The political actor, Andrew Yang, proposes something called universal basic income, which if implemented under twisted presumptions for partial executive command, would actually decimate the citizen middle-class to put them in the same scope as immigrants.
+The idea of a classless society is really more of a whimsical belief when said idea is tried to put to practice.